LinkedInLearning/pytorch-essential-training-working-with-images-3968391/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Machine learning developers and data scientists can feel overwhelmed by the complexity of convolutional neural networks (CNNs) and their applications.
+This course provides a hands-on, project-based approach to image classification.
+Join instructor Terezija Semenski to gain practical experience in preprocessing data, training, and evaluating a pre-trained model.
+Plus, explore transfer learning, model fine-tuning, and evaluation metrics.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.